 To raise your BOLT score, you need to learn how to truly breathe – beneficially.
 If you’re like me, with a score under 20 seconds, then things are going to start a little slow, but the most important thing is that we will get there!

 ALWAYS nose breathe.
 This applies to everyone.
 Be mindful throughout the day to ensure you are breathing through your nose.
+Keep your breathing slow and shallow.

 Practice breathing 3 times a day.